Fermentation Food Safety, What Irish Kitchens Must Know

 The Safer Commercial Alternative

-2. Infuse briefly (heat to 140°F, strain immediately, refrigerate)
+2. Infuse briefly: heat to 60°C, strain immediately, then refrigerate

-3. Don’t store garlic pieces in oil strain them out
+3. Don’t store garlic pieces in oil — strain them out

 Laboratory scene showing HACCP food safety testing with seafood samples, petri dishes, fresh greens, a microscope, and gloved hands preparing a sample.

-The FSAI’s Guidance Note 37 What You Must Know
+The FSAI’s Guidance Note 37, What You Must Know

-Key Requirements:
+Key Requirements

-3. Alcohol Declaration: If >1.2% ABV, declare it
+3. Alcohol declaration — if it’s above 1.2% ABV, declare it

-4. Equipment Calibration: pH meters calibrated regularly
+4. Equipment calibration — pH meters calibrated regularly

-7. Training: Staff understand fermentation risks
+7. Training — make sure staff understand fermentation risks

 Full Guidance PDF